yuval-k/oci-registry-p2p/README.md

 - I see `failed to find any peer in table` in the logs.
   It seems that your node needs to be connected to more nodes to publish IPNS.
+- Why have 2 independent components (storage driver and middleware)?
+  The test the two approaches as I'm not sure which will be more ergonomic longer term.
 # Future ideas

 It may be a nicer experience to allow `docker pull image@CID` command, it's not as easy to implement